Alfresco/alfresco-sdk/docs/hotswap-agent.md

 ## Issue with Docker Toolbox

-It is worth to note that the HotSwapAgent's hot reloading mechanism is not working for [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) at the moment.
+It's worth noting that the HotSwapAgent's hot reloading mechanism is not working for [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) at the moment.
 Docker Toolbox is for older Mac and Windows systems that do not meet the requirements of [Docker for Mac](https://docs.docker.com/docker-for-mac/) and [Docker for Windows](https://docs.docker.com/docker-for-windows/).